Taner Dogan

-Taner Arman Doğan (born 30 May 1998) is an American soccer player who plays as a midfielder for Margate.
+Taner Arman Dogan (born May 30, 1998) is an American soccer player who plays as a midfielder for Holywell Town in the Cymru Premier.

 Early life

 Dogan attended Harvard University, where he studied economics.
 He captained the Crimson soccer team.

 Career

-In 2020, Dogan signed for Irish side Dundalk.
-After that, he was sent on loan to Irish side Athlone Town.
-In 2021, he signed for American side Forward Madison.
-In 2023, he signed for English side Cray Wanderers.
-After that, he signed for English side Eastbourne Borough.
-After that, he signed for English side Margate.
+Dogan signed for League of Ireland Premier Division side Dundalk in 2020 after graduating from Harvard.
+He then joined League of Ireland First Division side Athlone Town on loan for the 2020 season.
+In August 2021, he signed for American side Forward Madison on loan for the remainder of the 2021 USL League One Season.

+In 2023, he signed for English side Cray Wanderers before having further spells with Eastbourne Borough and Margate.
+In 2025, Dogan signed for Hastings United and scored on his debut against Cray Valley PM on March 1, 2025.

+Welsh Premier League side Bala Town announced the signing of Dogan in February 2026.
+He made his Cymru Premier debut for the club on February 13, 2026, against Haverfordwest County.

+In July 2026, Dogan signed for Holywell Town ahead of the Cymru Premier season.

 Style of play

 Dogan operates as a midfielder.
 He is known for his passing ability.

 Personal life

 Dogan was born to a Turkish father.
 He has lived in San Diego and is a native of St Louis.